andreyorst/plug.kak/README.md

 #### Skipping loading of a plugin
 Some plugins require to be loaded by calling an external tool.
 In such case use `noload` attribute to skip loading of installed plugin.
-Useful with plug.kak itself, because it is already loaded by userconfiguration.
+Useful with plug.kak itself, because it is already loaded by user configuration.

 ```kak
 plug "andreyorst/plug.kak" noload